 Always be cognizant and cautious of other cars on the road.
 Motorcycles are incredibly easy to miss when a driver is not paying close attention, but there are things the motorcyclist can do to be proactive in keeping themselves safe.
 When following a vehicle, never follow directly behind them.
 Try to be visible to the driver’s side mirrors to give them the best chance of seeing you.
 Also, be aware of staying in blind spots of drivers in other lanes.
 Try to stay fully in front of, or behind drivers in other lanes so that when they make erratic lane changes you have plenty of time to respond.

 Never drive tired or under the influence of anything that can alter your state of mind.
 Alcohol, marijuana, and even medications like Benadryl can severely affect your ability to operate a motorcycle.
 With the number of hazards you have to watch out for on the road, you need to be in tip-top mental shape to make sure you get home safe.

 Your safety and wellbeing is our number one priority; if you have experienced a motorcycle crash, seek immediate medical attention before contacting an attorney.
 The experienced legal team at Oldham & Smith have decades of experience handling motorcycle accident cases.
 If you or a loved one have been injured in a motorcycle accident in Florida or Georgia, do not hesitate to contact us.

 We do not charge an attorney fee for an initial consultation with you about your motorcycle accident injury case.
 We also cover all expenses until the end of a case, when we are paid a portion of the funds recovered.
 If we are unable to recover compensation for you, you do not owe us a fee.

-To speak directly with an attorney, please call (352) 292-1620 to discuss your case.
-We offer a trusted reputation and a solid record of results.
+To speak directly with an attorney, please call us or contact us by email to discuss your case.
+We offer a trusted reputation and solid record of results.